instaclustr/terraform-provider-instaclustr/README.md

 bundle|Array of bundle information.
-See below for its properties.|Required kafka_rest_proxy_user_password|The password of kafka rest proxy bundle user, if it's a Kafka cluster with rest-proxy addon|Optional kafka_schema_registry_user_password|The password of kafka schema registry bundle user, if it's a Kafka cluster with schema-registry addon|Optional minimum_required_cluster_state|The expected state of the cluster before completing the resource creation.
+See below for its properties.|Required kafka_rest_proxy_user_password|The password of kafka rest proxy bundle user, if it's a Kafka cluster with rest-proxy addon|Optional kafka_schema_registry_user_password|The password of kafka schema registry bundle user, if it's a Kafka cluster with schema-registry addon|Optional wait_for_state|The expected state of the cluster before completing the resource creation.
 Skipping this field will asynchronously create the cluster.|Optional (valid states are RUNNING and PROVISIONED)

 Note :
 1. The user can either specify the new passwords of kafka-schema-registry and(or) kafka-rest-proxy bundle users at the cluster creation time or later when doing a cluster update (i.e, cluster resize, kafka-schema-registry user update or kafka-rest-proxy-user-update).
-2. You should be setting the value of `minimum_required_cluster_state` to `RUNNING` if you are updating passwords of kafka-schema-registry or kafka-rest-proxy passwords using `kafka_rest_proxy_user_password` or `kafka_schema_registry_user_password`
+2. You should be setting the value of `wait_for_state` to `RUNNING` if you are updating passwords of kafka-schema-registry or kafka-rest-proxy passwords using `kafka_rest_proxy_user_password` or `kafka_schema_registry_user_password`

 `cluster_provider`